 Carefully roll over with your rolling pin to roll your dough flat and at the correct thickness.

-Unfold it carefully and fill your dough with the fish mixture.
+Unfold it carefully and fill your dough with the tuna mixture.

 Close it again and gently press the edges to seal your dough.

 Repeat this process until all your dough is used up.

 Now you are ready to bake the pastries.